-By Bob McRoberts, Aurora ON.
+By Bob McRoberts, Author of Postcards of Olde Aurora, Aurora ON.
 My earliest memory of collecting cards is from grade 3.
 On my way home from school (Wells Street Public School) at lunchtime, I would stop at a variety store on Wellington Street, across from Larmont Street, and buy a package of baseball or hockey cards, or occasionally some variety of non-sports card.
 My allowance was 30ȼ a week (it went up 10ȼ/week each grade).
 I’d be lunching at Mrs. Bunt’s (Lil & Gord Bunt) house because my grandparents (Iva & John Knowles) were on a trip to Europe.
 Mrs. Bunt also gave me stacks of Red Rose Tea cards.
 The year was 1960-61.
 I believe that’s when my collecting bug began.
 I’ve collected many different items over the years.

 As a “life-long” Aurora resident and a third generation Auroran, I have a keen interest in the town’s history.
 I’m a member of the Board of Directors for the Aurora Historical Society and a member of the town’s Heritage Advisory Committee.
 My family and I live in my grandfather’s house, built in 1923, in Aurora’s first heritage conservation district.
 It was not until 2005 that it hit me to combine my long-standing card collecting interest, with that of Aurora’s history, through the collection of postcards of Aurora.
 Given the scarcity of these cards, I wish I had started years earlier.